Chet Edwards: Fiscal policy

 Edwards opposed the 2001 federal tax cuts and voted against eliminating the marriage penalty and estate tax.
 He voted for the American Recovery and Reinvestment Act of 2009.

-Early on, Edwards became known as a leader in the fight against nuclear terrorism.
-In 2001, he strongly opposed cuts of $100 million to the nuclear non-proliferation budget proposed by the Bush Administration.
+In 2001, he opposed cuts of $100 million to the nuclear non-proliferation budget proposed by the Bush administration.
 Serving as a member on the Energy and Water Appropriations Subcommittee, Edwards oversaw homeland defense and university research programs to protect Americans from the threat of nuclear terrorism.
-To ensure that more cargo coming into U.S. seaports was properly inspected, Edwards supported the implementation of the recommendations of the 9/11 Commission and, in 2003, helped secure $84 million to install radiological detectors at the busiest foreign ports so nuclear materials could be detected overseas before reaching America.
+Edwards supported the implementation of the recommendations of the 9/11 Commission and, in 2003, helped secure $84 million to install radiological detectors at the busiest foreign ports so nuclear materials could be detected overseas before reaching America.

-During his 20-year tenure in Congress, including 12 years of seniority on the Appropriations Committee, Edwards developed a reputation of working hard and effectively for his Central Texas constituents.
-He was committed to protecting jobs and the local economy by making vital federal investments in education, health, transportation, and water programs in his District.
-Securing federal investments for Fort Hood, the Central Texas Veterans' Health Care System, and university research programs at Baylor and Texas A&M Universities was also a primary focus of Congressman Edwards' work in Washington.

-Edwards is known as a fiscal conservative who believes massive federal deficits and the multi-trillion national debt is harmful to the American economy and is morally wrong to pass on to future generations.
+Edwards is known as a fiscal conservative.
 The non-partisan Concord Coalition gave him its "Deficit Hawk" Award.
 His pro-economic, pro-agriculture record also earned him endorsements from both the U.S. Chamber of Commerce and the Farm Bureau Friends of Agriculture Fund (AGFUND).
 The U.S. Chamber of Commerce gave him their "Spirit of Enterprise" Award for several years for his support of business.
-As a strong supporter of Second Amendment rights, Congressman Edwards voted with the NRA 100% on gun rights issues for many years and received the NRA's endorsement.
+Edwards voted with the NRA 100% on gun rights issues for many years and received the NRA's endorsement.